acse-ota19/acse-9-independent-research-project-LCS18/README.md

 # Inference of Technical Data from CCTV images

-The submitted workflow is written using Python 3 and performs object detection of people on a rig.
+The submitted workflow is written using Python 3 and performs object detection of people on videos.
+It takes videos as inputs and outputs predictions in the shape of a table (dataframe) on Dataiku.

 As this project involves the use of confidential data from Schlumberger, the training dataset won't be inserted in this repository.

 ## Contents